Special programmatic emphases, strengths, mission/goal(s) of the school:

-Human Body (HB) modules are a series of modules that integrate the basic science topics relevant to a medical education in an interdisciplinary approach throughout the first year curriculum.
-The first module, Cellular Function and Medical Genetics, integrates the disciplines of biochemistry, molecular biology, genetics, nutrition, pharmacology, and cell biology.
+There are three modules that integrate the basic science topics in an interdisciplinary approach throughout the first year curriculum.
+The first module, Cellular Function and Medical Genetics, integrates the disciplines of biochemistry, molecular biology, genetics, nutrition, and cell biology.
 The second module, Structure and Function, is a multidisciplinary approach to anatomy, physiology, histology, embryology, and neuroscience.
 The final module, Health and Disease, integrates microbiology, pharmacology, and immunology.

-System (S) modules take an organ system-based approach and apply the basic knowledge of the HB modules to the study of clinical disease, pathological processes, and treatment.
-The S modules begin at the end of the first year of study and span the entire second year curriculum.
-The S modules include Hematology and Oncology, Cardiovascular and Pulmonary Systems, Endocrine and Reproductive Systems, Gastrointestinal and Renal Systems, Skin and Musculoskeletal Systems, and Brain and Behavior.
+Modules that begin at the end of the first year and span the entire second year take an organ system-based approach and apply the basic knowledge to the study of clinical disease, pathological processes, and treatment.
+These modules include Hematology and Oncology, Cardiovascular and Pulmonary Systems, Endocrine and Reproductive Systems, Gastrointestinal and Renal Systems, Skin and Musculoskeletal Systems, and Brain and Behavior.

 The Practice of Medicine (P) modules run throughout the entire first and second year curriculum and are designed to prepare students for the clinical aspects of medicine, including communication, physical examination, and documentation skills.

-The Focused Inquiry and Research Experience (FIRE) module spans the first and second years of study and requires that each student prepare a proposal, complete an independent research project, and present their findings in a mini-conference at the end of the second year.
+The Focused Inquiry and Research Experience (FIRE) modules span the first and second years of study and require that each student prepare a proposal, complete an independent research project, and present their findings in a mini-conference at the end of the second year.

 The Psychosocial Issues in Healthcare (C) module, which wraps up the first year studies, provides students with an understanding of the role of psychosocial factors in illness and its treatment.
-This module is taught primarily by Team-Based Learning (TBL), which further fosters the teamwork and collaborative spirit necessary for development into a successful physician.
+This module fosters the teamwork and collaborative spirit necessary for development into a successful physician.

 Third and Fourth Year Curriculum:

 The third and fourth years of the curriculum are devoted to clinical experience through clerkships, selectives, and electives.
 The third year is composed of six core clerkships, which include Internal and Family Medicine (12 weeks), General Surgery and Surgical Selectives (12 weeks), Pediatrics (6 weeks), Obstetrics and Gynecology (6 weeks), Psychiatry (6 weeks), and Neurology (6 weeks).
-The fourth year includes a required Acting Internship, a selective in Emergency Medicine, and six to nine one month electives.
+The fourth year includes a required Acting Internship, a selective in Emergency Medicine, and six, four-week electives.